l3l342/IP-Geolocation-Map/README.md

 - json

 ##Result
-- U will get a "map.html" file in the same directory, there will be the geolocation of ips in the wireshark recording displayed
+- you will get a "map.html" file in the same directory, there will be the geolocation of ips in the wireshark recording displayed